davidstrouk/dealmint/SETUP.md

 ### PYUSD on Sepolia

+For testing purposes, you can:
+1. Check [PayPal developer documentation](https://developer.paypal.com/docs/multiparty/checkout/advanced/pyusd/) for test tokens
+2. Use a PYUSD faucet if available
-Check PayPal developer documentation or deploy a mock ERC-20 token for testing.
+3. Deploy a mock ERC-20 token for local testing

+> ⚠️ **Note:** PYUSD testnet faucets may have limited availability.

 ### Base Sepolia ETH